rsgrafx/shipping-au/README.md

-# Vamp Sendle Integration
+# Sendle Integration

 This this library will either be integrated as a standalone library in a (umbrella application) or may be run as a service.

-Visit [Wiki](https://github.com/visual-amplifiers/sendle/wiki/A.-Vamp-Sendle-Service) for full description of service [here](https://github.com/visual-amplifiers/sendle/wiki/A.-Vamp-Sendle-Service).
+Visit [Wiki](https://github.com/visual-amplifiers/sendle/wiki/A.-AcmeCo-Sendle-Service) for full description of service [here](https://github.com/visual-amplifiers/sendle/wiki/A.-AcmeCo-Sendle-Service).

 #### Installation.